Roles of Licensed Health Professionals in State Disability Insurance

 For example, SDI may request an examination if a licensed health professional lists the claimant’s disability as lasting longer than what is considered normal for the diagnosis but doesn’t provide a medically justified reason.

 Independent medical examinations assist SDI in preserving the Disability Fund for the benefit of workers who are insured through SDI.

 How to Become an Independent Medical Examiner

-If you are a physician/practitioner and would like to become an Independent Medical Examiner, contact us by emailing EDDMedicalDirector@edd.ca.gov or at the mailing address below.
+If you are a licensed health professional and would like to become an Independent Medical Examiner, contact us by emailing EDDMedicalDirector@edd.ca.gov or at the mailing address below.
 Please provide us with a contact phone number, email, and mailing address.
 We will contact you and provide you with the appropriate forms to complete.